 How About Traveling To The Past For Fourth Of July?

 If you are gearing up for the Fourth of July, now is the best opportunity to make the most of your period property.
 Period homeowners are familiar with the pros and cons of their unique property.
 It is a place with a special character that stands out against nowadays identikit houses.
 However, the period features also bring significant issues, as you ultimately become a caretaker rather than an inhabitant of the property.
 But, as Independence Day looms closer, it makes sense to make your home part of the celebration.
 Period houses are the witness of the past.
 So what better way to celebrate our founding fathers’ fight for freedom and the right to prosper than by walking a day in their shoes?
+Our beautiful United States flag offers up so much history.

 Add some funky accessories